 If you just want to save some money without devoting your life to becoming the king or queen of coupons, you can do this in mere seconds.

 Simply find or print the coupon you are looking for, take it with you when you head out for the day and hand it over when you pay.
 This isn’t a time consuming endeavor and you can save a lot, resulting in a pretty great return on the seconds you invested.

 You can even have them sent to your phone to cut down even more on time spent.

 Couponing Makes you Spend Money on Things You Wouldn’t Normally Buy

 This is only true if you are so inspired by a coupon or a deal that you simply cannot control your ability to make a purchase.
 Fortunately, most people don’t find themselves in this situation too often, if ever.

 You can make the decision when you first start couponing that you are only going to buy items with a coupon that you would have purchased without one.
 Then, just stick to that.

 Make your shopping list or make your plans for the services you are going to use and then take a look to see if you’ve got a coupon available.
 If you do, you can save money.
 If there are other coupons available for things you weren’t planning on buying, it is as simple as not using those coupons.

-As you can see, there are lots of myths about coupons--- but now you know the truth.
-Don’t let these misconceptions prevent you from benefitting from the savings that coupons can provide.
+As you can see, there are lots of myths about coupons— but now you know the truth.
+Don’t let these misconceptions prevent you from benefiting from the savings that coupons can provide.